thespartacus29/DualUniverse-OreMonitor/README.md

   `screen.clear()` ( not required but you can use to clear the html on the screen by deactivating the programming board linked to the screen )
 3. tick(Live) (note that the name you enter for this tick needs to match the name of the timer entered in the start() filter above )

+## Parameters
+Each script containes two parameters per ore
+- max<<orename>> ( This value represents the maximum mass in the container for this ore.
+This needs to be adjusted to account for 1. the difference on talents per player and 2. if you use different size containers per ore )
+- weight<<orename>> ( Added this as a parameter just in case these values get adjusted in a future patch, it can be easily updated without touching the code )

 ## Script setup
 In the lua editor enter the code for each script that matches the programming board. i.e programming board 1 under tick enter the code in T1 script and programing board 2 enter the code for T2 script etc